 The following are the various explanations for producing waste:

 ii) Fast fashion: over the past ten years, the slow mode has been replaced by a toxic culture of fast mode.
 Drawings handmade are replaced by replicates made by machines that cut downtime and cost.
-Also by using toxic and unsafe dyes will designer clothes be recreated at the lowest possible price for mass production.
-Eventually, this quick-fashion society creates huge clothes, accelerates emissions of carbon, and global warming.
-Low-quality products are soon to be disposed of in places that pose a danger.
+Also, using toxic and unsafe dyes will designer clothes recreated at the lowest possible price for mass production.
+Eventually, this quick-fashion society creates huge clothes, accelerates emissions of carbon and global warming.
+In addition, low-quality products are soon to be disposed of in places that pose a danger.

 iii)Frequency of shopping: The number of goods purchased has significantly increased, mostly because of declining prices.
 Local manufacturers of quick fashion sell short-lived, price-efficient clothes.
-The estimates for women’s shopping have doubled in the last ten years.
+As a result, the estimates for women’s shopping have doubled in the last ten years.

-v) Lack of eco-friendly practices: The consequence of fiber processing is waste that is not successfully recycled.
-The treatment of natural fiber wastes is deficient in knowledge, resulting in a large number of thrown out.
+v) Lack of eco-friendly practices: The consequence of fibre processing is waste that is not successfully recycled.
+The treatment of natural fibre wastes is deficient in knowledge, resulting in many thrown out.
 More teint powder and more toxic textile wastewater are associated with the dark shades of the garment.
-This system is used to treat wastewater from more dyes, but most people wear dark-colored clothes.
+This system is used to treat wastewater from more dyes, but most people wear dark-coloured clothes.
 Toxic contaminants such as arsenic, chlorine, and formaldehyde are expelled from the textile industry to water bodies.

 vii) Lack of quality materials: Mass production capable clothing companies typically trust their own internal product creation and design skills.
 Forecasting firms, fashion shows, and media frequently provide the mode information.
-Clothing sizing and fitting are measured and graded to certain sizes and not usually check on certain materials before manufacturing, creating fit issues, in particular in large groups.
+Clothing sizing and fitting are measured and graded to certain sizes and not usually checked on certain materials before manufacturing, creating fit issues, particularly in large groups.
 Fitting and fitting is not required.
-The clothing also remains usable for a longer period of time, and is much more resistant to style changes, if longevity, comfort and maintenance, esthetics, and so on are handled correctly during the design process.
+The clothing also remains usable for a longer period of time.
+It is much more resistant to style changes if longevity, comfort and maintenance, esthetics, and so on are handled correctly during the design process.

 viii) Less popular second-hand clothing: Among low-income countries and low-income classes, second-hand apparel is usually considered.
 This is not known as a good substitute for virgin clothing with a strong environmental effect.
 Second-hand clothes and shops are not commonly distributed and not well known.
 They are also not readily met by the masses.

-x) Industrialization: Various textile qualities are readily accessible for various customer classes, which contribute to more pre-consumer and post-consumer wastes.
+x) Industrialization: Various textile qualities are readily accessible for various customer classes, contributing to more pre-consumer and post-consumer wastes.
 The mode is a big cause of pollution because of its ever-changing existence.
-Consumers must be very familiar with their options when buying.
+Therefore, consumers must be very familiar with their options when buying.